 What you need to know about reward credit cards

-With so many providers claiming they have the best reward credit card, it can be hard to know who to trust.
-Here are some pointers to steer you in the right direction when you’re looking for a reward credit card.
+With so many providers claiming they have the best rewards credit card, it can be hard to know who to trust.
+Here are some pointers to steer you in the right direction when you’re looking for a rewards credit card.

 What is a reward credit card?

-A reward credit card, as the name suggests, is a type of credit card that offers you incentives for using it.
+A rewards credit card, as the name suggests, is a type of credit card that offers you incentives for using it.
 Most commonly, these rewards are cashback, points or air miles, which you earn as you spend on your credit card.
-Otherwise, this type of credit card works pretty much the same as others, in that you can spend up to a set limit and, when you receive a monthly bill, you can either:
+Otherwise, this type of credit card works pretty much the same as others.
+You can spend up to a set limit and, when you get your monthly bill, you can either:

-- Pay off the balance in full, in which case you shouldn’t pay any interest (subject to the terms and conditions of your card).
+- Pay off the balance in full, in which case you shouldn’t pay any interest (depending on the terms and conditions of your card).

 There’ll be a limit to how much you can spend on your card.
-If you go beyond the specified amount, you could face charges and it might even affect your credit rating.
+If you go beyond that amount, you could face charges and it might even affect your credit rating.
 It’s worth noting too, that using a high percentage of your credit limit can reduce your credit rating.

 How does a rewards credit card work?

 Regardless of how you’re rewarded, the basic principle is the same: the more you spend on your credit card, the more you’ll earn in rewards (although some cards will have caps on how much you can earn, especially cashback cards).

 Credit cards connected with high-street stores or supermarkets will usually give you more points for shopping in stores connected to the card.
-Other credit card issuers offer air miles, which you can put towards the cost of flights, holidays, spa breaks and even concert tickets from participating partners.
+Other credit card issuers offer air miles, which you can put towards the cost of flights, holidays, spa breaks and even concert tickets from partners.